top of page

 Anxiety

-Anxiety is a tricky thing that goes beyond just feeling nervous now and then.
-It's that constant feeling of worry and fear that can really mess with your day-to-day life.
-Anxiety can show up in all sorts of ways, sometimes making your heart race, causing you to sweat, shake, or feel super tired.
-It can be so overwhelming that it gets in the way of doing everyday stuff, keeping up with friends, and just enjoying life.
-To get a handle on anxiety, it's important to look at the different types and what causes it, like genetics, the environment, and psychological factors that can make someone more prone to anxiety disorders.
+Anxiety isn't just about feeling nervous now and then; it's more like constant worry and fear that can really mess with your day-to-day life.
+You might feel your heart race, start sweating, shake a bit, or just feel super tired, and these symptoms can make it tough to get through your usual activities or hang out with friends.
+To really get what's going on with anxiety, you need to look into the different types and what causes it, like genetics, your environment, and psychological factors that might make you more likely to deal with anxiety disorders.

 Types of Anxiety Disorders